Childebrand94/blackjack-trainer/README.md

 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+### Future Updates

-- [ ] Add Additional Templates w/ Examples
+- [ ] Implement Card Dealing Animation
+- [ ] Create a Settings Menu to Customize Strategy to Adhere to Different Casino Rules
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add Additional Players
-- [ ] Multi-language Support
-  - [ ] Chinese
-  - [ ] Spanish
+- [ ] Develop an Enhanced Betting System

+### Feedback and Contributions

+We value your feedback and encourage you to report any issues, suggest features, or contribute to the development of this project.
+Together, we can make this Blackjack Trainer the ultimate resource for mastering the game.

+Please note that this roadmap is subject to change, and the timeline for each feature may vary.
+We appreciate your support and look forward to improving and expanding our Blackjack Trainer based on your needs and suggestions.

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Childebrand94/blackjack-trainer/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>